kingston-enterprises/icarus-framework/README.md

 # Icarus framework

 Icarus was built with the intention of producing a lightweight, user-friendly framework to aid in the building of websites.
-The idea is that when starting a fresh c project, we can simply install the tested code for the essential functionalities and then build on that.
+The idea is that when starting a fresh client project, we can simply install the tested code for the essential functionalities and then build on that.

-## Inspiration
-A big thank you to the [codeholic](https://github.com/thecodeholic/php-mvc-framework) on GitHub for inspiring and guiding the creation of this project with his youtube [tutorials](https://www.youtube.com/playlist?list=PLLQuc_7jk__Uk_QnJMPndbdKECcTEwTA1)

-##

-- Base application
-   - Secured migration based database
-   - Secured user login and registration
-   - simple user profile dashboard
-   - simple user profile settings and controls
-   - site visitor counter

-Core
-   - mvc architecture
-   - `.env` database connection
-   - custom routing
-   - form templates

 ![Kingston Enterprises Icarus FrameWork Graphic](https://user-images.githubusercontent.com/67066977/215330853-7be454cf-66ed-4db3-b106-547f7c83bb2d.jpg)